sqweelygig/supercool-servers/README.md

 Compared to the active components of the room, these are insignificant; therefore, modelling passive cooling as a function of temperature difference and weather is of low priority.
 However, passive cooling calculations are more straightforward when the temperature difference is constant and are more significant since the active components are scaled back.
 Therefore, modelling passive cooling for a fixed temperature difference is of medium priority.
+In addition, the quick survey revealed that the server room windows are north-facing and boarded over, so the initial model can ignore solar thermal radiation.

 ### 3.2 - Simplifications